NFL Predictions Week 2: Last-Minute Picks and Advice for Sunday's Schedule

 New York Giants at Dallas Cowboys (-3)

-The Cowboys are coming off a frustrating 16-8 loss against the Carolina Panthers in which they managed just 232 yards of offense, the fourth lowest Week 1 total.
+The Dallas Cowboys are coming off a frustrating 16-8 loss against the Carolina Panthers in which they managed just 232 yards of offense, the fourth-lowest Week 1 total.

 In this matchup, however, the bigger concern could be the Dallas defense, which surrendered 147 rushing yards to a shaky Carolina ground game.

-58 of those yards came from Cam Newton, which obviously Dallas won't have to worry about with Eli Manning under center for the Giants.
-But Dallas also gave up 83 yards on 17 carries to Christian McCaffrey and C.J.
+Fifty-eight of those yards came from quarterback Cam Newton, which obviously Dallas won't have to worry about with Eli Manning under center for the New York Giants.
+But the Cowboys also gave up 83 yards on 17 carries to Christian McCaffrey and C.J.
 Anderson—an average of 4.9 yards per carry.

-The Giants offense is propelled by rookie Saquan Barkley, coming off an impressive Week 1 performance in which he averaged 5.9 yards per carry against a stout Jaguars defense.
+The Giants offense is propelled by rookie Saquan Barkley, coming off an impressive Week 1 performance in which he averaged 5.9 yards per carry against a stout Jacksonville Jaguars defense.

-Dating back to the start of the 2015 season, Dallas is 0-13 when allowing 125 or more yards on the ground—a number which is certainly attainable for this Giants squad.
+Dating back to the start of the 2015 season, Dallas is 0-13 when allowing 125 or more yards on the ground—a number that is certainly attainable for this Giants squad.

 If the Cowboys defense is unable to hold Barkley in check, the Giants should be able to control the tempo of this game and win a close one in Dallas on Sunday night.